dmvvilela/jo-loan-management/README.md

 - Create, view, edit, and track loans
 - Monitor loan statuses (Pending, Active, Paid, Defaulted)
 - View dashboard analytics with key metrics and recent activity
+- Ask questions about loans to the assistant on chat
 - Use light/dark mode

 The application is built as a monorepo using Next.js App Router with React Server Components for efficient server-side rendering and client-side interactivity where needed.